 Where the shadow had been now stood a man, thin, masked, covered head to toe in black leather armor and a flowing, hooded cloak, that seemed to move as if alive.
 In his hands were a pair of ornate curled daggers, dripping blood.

 The man looked around, confused, for only a moment, but it was enough for Thorne to act.
 The silver arrow produced a length of Forever Endeavor’s magical chains, hurling them at the man, who was forced to his knees as the chains bound his arms and legs behind his back, leaving him entirely immobile.

 Thorne relaxed and spat blood, before turning to the man and holding up the bird medallion.

 “So,” the man said, amused.
 “A trap, after all.
 How elaborate.
 The demon was a nice touch.
-And I thought you might have forgotten about me.”
+And here I thought you had forgotten about me.”

 Thorne grunted, shedding the rest of the runic armor.

 A ghost approached Thorne, cautiously, handing him his bow.
 Saze walked briskly to Thorne’s side.

 The other house leads joined Saze and Thorne, their weapons drawn.

 “By gods, what are you waiting for?,” Manton asked, exasperated.
 He lifted his axe and took a step forward.
 “Fine,” he continued.
 “I’ll do it myself.”